sharongorman/scala-adventures/README.md

 We then practice creating, combining and transforming our results.

+##Adventure 2 : Encoding Json with Argonaut

 The aim is:
-1. Gain practice/confidence in handling errors.
+1. Gain practice/confidence in encoding using the argonaut library
-2. Gain practice weilding monads (all the exercises can be solved using generic monad or applicative functor methods!).
+2. Gain an understanding of how argonaut is doing this.

+Complete the exercises in: com.rea.json.ArgonautExercises